rbowsley/lamplighthelp/source/16-15-0_Backups.markdown

 To request a download:

 - Go to system admin.
-- Find the 'File Transfer' section, and click on 'Request a backup for download'.
+- Find the 'File Transfer' section and click on 'Request a backup for download'.

 ![Request a Backup for Download](16.15.0a.png)